Medical Reviewer: Kari Haberman PT, DPT

 Consequently, people with sciatic pain may experience heightened pain because of changing hormone levels.

 The 5 Do's and Don'ts of Sleeping with Sciatica

 Sciatica pain makes it impossible to enjoy a peaceful sleep.
 The symptoms do not disappear, making sleeping time uncomfortable.
 Throbbing pain in your feet or burning sensation in your calves can disrupt your sleep.
 Here, we have some dos and don'ts to help you sleep better at night.

 Some helpful tips for a sound sleep at night are as follows.

 Buy a Good- Quality Mattress

 Although mattresses do not cause sciatica, they may worsen the condition.
 Use an orthopedic bed to avoid pain while sleeping.

-- For Stomach Sleepers: Purchase a firmer mattress to conform to your body and keep you afloat.
+- For Stomach Sleepers: Purchase a firmer mattress to conform to your body aligned during sleep.